 So, with that being said, let’s get started!

-As part of this series, I wanted to answer a viewer question about intuitive eating, HAES or body positivity and associated concepts.
+As part of this series, I wanted to answer a viewer question about intuitive eating principles, HAES or body positivity and associated concepts.
 Submit yours below because I will be doing this in each of these episodes.

-Is Intuitive Eating for Everyone regardless of size?
+Are Intuitive Eating Principles for Everyone Regardless of Size?

 The challenge with the recommendation to just go lose weight, however, is that we know from very strong evidence that restrictive intentional weight loss diets do not work.
 For the vast majority of the population, any sustained weight loss is next to impossible, and in fact, they often may do more harm than good and cause more weight gain.
 So some may say this is a bit of a risk and benefit analysis that you have to make with your practitioner and dietitian.